danbev/learning-nodejs/README.md

     }

-First, note that the parameter `field` is a pointer-to-member, which gives the offset of the member within the class object as opposed to using the address of operator on a data member bound to an actual class object which yields the member's actual address in memory.
+First, note that the parameter `field` is a pointer-to-member, which gives the offset of the member within the class object as opposed to using the address-of operator on a data member bound to an actual class object which yields the member's actual address in memory.
 `uintptr_t` is an unsigned int that is capable of storing a pointer.
 Such a type can be used when you need to perform integer operations on a pointer.
 [reinterpret_cast](http://en.cppreference.com/w/cpp/language/reinterpret_cast) is a compiler directive which instructs the compiler to treat the sequence of bits as if it had the new type: